balazs-kis/redis-lite/README.md

 subscriber.Subscribe("MyChannel");
 ```

-Sending messages to a channel is done through the regular `RedisClient`:
+Sending messages to a channel is done through the regular `AsyncRedisClient`:
 ```csharp
 // Create a client and connect to a server: var publisher = new AsyncRedisClient();